 The Natolin campus in Warsaw (Poland)

 The Natolin Campus has been governed since 2001 by an Executive Board which ensures its sound financial and administrative management.
-Its members include representatives from the two host countries and the Rector and Vice-Rector of the College of Europe.
+Its members include representatives from the host country and the Rector and Vice-Rector of the College of Europe.
 Its Chairman is Prof. Jacek SARYUSZ-WOLSKI.
 Members Executive Board

 The Rector & Vice-Rector